a2zarslaan/a2zarslaan/README.md

 - 👯 **I’m looking to collaborate on:** Small fun projects that solve actual problems.
 Also open to collaborate on research in Mixed Reality or Human-Machine Interaction space.

-- 💬 **Ask me about:** my past projects and potential collaboration opportunities
+- 💬 **Ask me about:** my past projects and potential collaboration opportunities.

 - 📫 **You can also find me at:**

 	- 👨‍💻 [LinkedIn](https://www.linkedin.com/in/arslaanamar/)